 Service scope |

 Oil, filters, basic fluids, maybe wipers.
-Up-selling on high profit services. |
+Upselling on high-profit services. |

-All maintenance and repairs; true one‑stop shop. |
+All maintenance and repairs are a true one‑stop shop. |

 |